-This screening is helpful in determining whether your current bronchodilator therapy is working or if it needs to be adjusted.
+This screening is also helpful in monitoring people already diagnosed with COPD, asthma, or both.
+Test results can help a doctor determine whether your current bronchodilator therapy is working or if it needs to be adjusted.

 Blood tests can help your doctor determine whether your symptoms are being caused by an infection or some other medical condition.

 An arterial blood gas test will measure the levels of oxygen and carbon dioxide in your blood.
 This is one indication of how well your lungs are working.
 This measurement can indicate how severe your COPD is and whether you may need oxygen therapy.